isaac-sim/IsaacLabEvalTasks/README.md

 | Exhaust Pipe Sorting | 95%      |

 💡 **Tip:**
-1. Hardware requirement: Please follow the system requirements in [Isaac Sim](https://docs.isaacsim.omniverse.nvidia.com/latest/installation/requirements.html#system-requirements) and [Isaac Gr00t](https://github.com/NVIDIA/Isaac-GR00T?tab=readme-ov-file#3-fine-tuning) to choose.
-The above evaluation results was reported on RTX Ada 6000, ubuntu 22.04.
+1. Hardware requirement: Please follow the system requirements in [Isaac Sim](https://docs.isaacsim.omniverse.nvidia.com/latest/installation/requirements.html#system-requirements) and [Isaac GR00T](https://github.com/NVIDIA/Isaac-GR00T?tab=readme-ov-file#3-fine-tuning) to choose.
+The above evaluation results was reported on RTX A6000 Ada, Ubuntu 22.04.

 2. `num_feedback_actions` determines the number of feedback actions to execute per inference, and it can be less than `action_horizon`.
 This option will impact the success rate of evaluation task even with the same checkpoint.

 3. `rollout_length` impacts how many batched inference to make before task termination.
 Normally we set it between 20 to 30 for a faster turnaround.

-4. `num_envs` decided the number of environments to run in parallel.
-Increase it too much (e.g. >100 on RTX Ada A6000) will significantly slow down the UI rendering.
+4. `num_envs` decides the number of environments to run in parallel.
+Increase it too much (e.g. >100 on RTX A6000 Ada) will significantly slow down the UI rendering.
 We recommend set between 10 to 30 for smooth rendering and efficient benchmarking.

 ## Code formatting